jongio/memealyzer/README.md

 ### VS Code Workspace

-   You can open the entire VS Code workspace here
+   Execute the following command to open the VS Code workspace that has all the projects you need to get started:

-   - `./open.sh`
+   `code memealyzer-net.code-workspace`

    or

-   - Open `/src/net/memealyzer.code-workspace`

-      or

-   - `./open.sh insiders` - if you are using VS Code Insiders
+   `code memealyzer-net.code-workspace` if you are using VS Code Insiders build.

 ### Manual Dev Machine Setup